Webhook Runbook Conceptual Overviews

 3. Step-3: Processing Logic consists of two separate parallel paths of execution.

-1. Path-C1: parses the supplied information out of the HTTPS-payload and captures/visualizes the information for the Runbook execution in a table.
+1. Path-C1: parses the supplied information out of the HTTPS-payload and captures/visualizes the information for the runbook execution in a table.

 2. Path-C2: processes the supplied information to discern the associated remediation action.

-Refer to the diagram below for a visual overview of the Runbook.
+Refer to the diagram below for a visual overview of the runbook.
 You can download the example Webhook Runbook - Simple Example here.

 Runbook Overview

-The Webhook Runbook Example implementation was built using the following Runbook Nodes from the palette:
+The Webhook Runbook Example implementation was built using the following runbook NodesClosed Individual components that make up a runbook automation, each performing a specific function such as data queries, transformations, logic, integrations, or visualizations. from the palette:

 1. Entry-point

-1. A1: "SDA Alert" - use of Runbook Node Triggering Entity: Webhook
+1. A1: "SDA Alert" - use of runbook Node Triggering Entity: Webhook

 1. Label: SDA Alert